optiopay/klar/README.md

 ## Usage

-Klar process returns `0` if the number of detected high severity vulnerabilities in an image is less than or equal to a threshold (see below), otherwise it returns `1`.
+Klar process returns if `0` if the number of detected high severity vulnerabilities in an image is less than or equal to a threshold (see below) and `1` if an error ahs prevented the image from being analyzed.
+Otherwise it returns `2`, indicating vulnerabilities were found.

 Klar can be configured via the following environment variables: